 There are many different causes to truck accidents, and many of them could easily be prevented with due diligence and care on behalf of the truck driver and the company he or she works for as well as responsible company practices that don’t pay bonuses for meeting unrealistic, possibly dangerous delivery goals.
 Common causes include:

-Due to the size and weight disparity between them, when a fully loaded truck collides with a smaller passenger vehicle, the damage can be catastrophic, and the injuries severe.
+Due to the size and weight disparity between them, when a fully loaded truck collides with a smaller passenger vehicle, the dangers posed by semi-trucks in a motor vehicle accident and the damage they cause can be catastrophic, and the injuries severe.
 It is not uncommon for vehicle occupants, pedestrians, bicyclists or motorcyclists to be seriously injured (with crush injuries, internal bleeding, broken bones, severe lacerations and head injuries, among others) or even killed.

 If you have been injured or a loved one has been killed in a truck accident, you do have legal rights.
-Speak with an experienced Kentucky truck accident attorney to learn more about those rights and legal options that may be at your disposal.
+Contact the experienced Kentucky truck accident attorneys at HLH or call (866) 583-9701 for a free consultation to learn more about those rights and legal options that may be at your disposal.

 231 Breckenridge Lane, Suite 201